top of page

 1. Grab your cell phone and dial 811.
 This is a free service that you already pay for in your utility bills.
 Tell them to mark the back and side yards.
 It is state law that a contractor call this number before digging.
 You want to know if any utilities run through your yard prior to finding out later.
 Builders do not take responsibility for underground utilities.
 You can call 811 as many times as you want.
 Keep in mind that just because a phone or cable line is marked does not mean the crew will not hit it.
 It makes no difference to them.
 They will cut right through it if it is in the path of their trench.
 This is no judgment on to the character of the crew.
 They are expected to take the shortest path and that cable or phone line is just in their way and becomes a casualty.
 Have a look at the Texas811.org website & familiarize yourself with the color coding of the flags.
 Even though they list sewers I assure you they are not marked.

-2. Notes regarding your sewer line: You want to talk to friends, family, maybe a neighbor and get a general idea where your sewer line runs.
-The City only knows where the primary is.
-Yours is called a secondary and it runs into the primary.
-Some run diagonal right through the middle of the backyard.
-It can cost several thousand dollars and a long delay if the sewer is hit at excavation.
-If you suspect it does pay a Code Plumber to give his professional opinion.
+2. It can cost several thousand dollars and a long delay if the sewer is hit at excavation.
+If you suspect it may run through the pool build have a Code Plumbergive his professional opinion.
 Your builder is not going to pay if the sewer line is hit.

 3. Budget for landscaping.
 You don’t want to spend all of your money on the pool and be left with just dirt outside of your newly built pool.
 Call a landscaper and get a number in mind before you decide on your top price for the pool.